 Beachcomber Cove Track

-The Beachcomber Cove Track was closed for maintenance when we were there but if you're interested in checking it out on your trip, you can find the start of it at the northern end of the Cape Hillsborough picnic area.
-From there, it supposedly goes through eucalypt forest and rainforest before reaching a lookout point at Beachcomber Cove.
+The Beachcomber Cove Track was closed for maintenance when we were there, but if you're interested in checking it out on your trip, you can find the start of it at the northern end of the Cape Hillsborough picnic area.
+From there, it supposedly goes through the eucalypt forest and rainforest before reaching a lookout point at Beachcomber Cove.

 Diversity Boardwalk